-NSW universities and other public research organisations are home to a vast array of highly skilled people and cutting edge technology.
+The NSW research community is home to a vast array of highly skilled people and cutting edge technology.
 Together these offer wide research capabilities and large capacity to deliver commercially focussed projects.

-TechVouchers has been established to drive opportunities for research collaboration between NSW small-to-medium enterprises (SMEs) and public sector research organisations (PSROs).
-The program seeks to promote and demonstrate to SMEs the opportunities available from collaborating with, or using the services of PSROs.
+TechVouchers has been established to drive opportunities for research collaboration between NSW small-to-medium enterprises (SMEs) and Boosting Business Innovation Program (BBIP) delivery partners.
+The program seeks to promote and demonstrate the opportunities available from collaborating with, or using the services of BBIP delivery partners.

-TechVouchers benefits both industry and the public research sector by assisting SMEs with funding to help them engage with the NSW public research community and their research facilities as well as providing opportunities for the BBIP partners to engage in commercially focussed projects.
+TechVouchers benefits both industry and the research sector by assisting SMEs with funding to help them engage with the BBIP delivery partners and their research facilities as well as providing opportunities for the BBIP partners to engage in commercially focussed projects.

-Through TechVouchers, you can connect with an expert in your field and engage on a joint research project, or you could access high tech instruments and facilities for testing and feasibility studies.
+Through TechVouchers, you can be connected with an expert in a relevant field of research and embark on a joint research project.
+The program also enables access to high tech instruments and facilities that would otherwise be difficult to access.

 TechVouchers is now open and priority will be given to:

-- companies which have not engaged with universities and public sector research organisations in the past;
+- companies which have not engaged with universities or other public sector research organisations in the past;

-- companies which have not engaged with research organisations for more than two years;
+- companies which have not been working with research organisations for more than two years;

-- companies with existing relationships with research organisation and can demonstrate that the allocation of a TechVoucher will drive transformative improvement in the existing collaboration.
+- companies with an existing relationships with a research organisation who can demonstrate that the allocation of a TechVoucher will drive transformative improvement in the existing collaboration.

 What can I use a TechVoucher for?

 You can use a TechVoucher to:

-- seed a research project in partnership with a research organisation
+- seed a research project in partnership with a BBIP delivery partner;

-- support a research project that will lead to an application for an Entrepreneurs' Infrastructure Programme Research Connections or Accelerating Commercialisation (AC), or other similar schemes
+- support a research project that will lead to an application for an Entrepreneurs' Infrastructure Programme Research Connections or Accelerating Commercialisation, or other similar schemes;

-- fund access to research facilities such as electron microscopes, medical imaging, e-research supercomputers, nanofabrication, marine and climate infrastructure and other facilities under the Australian Government's NCRIS program and Super Science Initiative
+- fund access to research facilities and equipment such as electron microscopes, medical imaging, e-research supercomputers, nanofabrication, marine and climate infrastructure and other BBIP delivery partner facilities;

 - fund product or process design activities (e.g. use engineering or technical design expertise to determine prototype structure, function and/or materials);